Opportunities in K-12 education include teaching, mentoring, para-education, and counseling.

 Fellowships and grants afford many students the opportunity to continue their learning beyond graduation in high-impact programs.
 For more information, please contact the Office of Fellowships and Grants in Reid Campus Center.

-The Spanish Teaching Assistants Program is funded by the Cultural Ambassadors: North American Language and Cultural Assistants (NALCA).
-It is an academic "continuing education" grant provided by the Ministry of Education of Spain.
-NALCA sends over 2,000 American and Canadian participants to Spain each year to serve as teaching assistants, sharing their native knowledge of English or French language and North American culture in Spanish public K-12 schools.
-Recipients receive a minimum monthly stipend of 700 net euros and are provided general health insurance by the assigned region covering basic need emergencies and repatriation.
+North American Language and Culture Assistants (NALCA) is an academic "continuing education" grant provided by the Ministry of Education of Spain.
+NALCA sends over 2000 American and Canadian participants to Spain each year to serve as teaching assistants, sharing their native knowledge of the English or French language and North American culture in Spanish public K-12 schools.

 To learn more about working on campus, visit the Student Employment page.
 We have general job search resources here.
 For employers committed to diversity and opportunities for minorities, visit workplacediversity.com, nemnet.com, and blackcollegian.com.